isramv/d8_materialize/README.md

-# d8_materialize
+# Drupal 8 Materialize theme.

-##Sandbox theme for Drupal 8 // Using Materializecss
+## Implementation of materializecss.com into Drupal 8